Before the Hearing

 You will be shown the evidence under consideration and the Panel will discuss this with you.

 If it becomes obvious to you why the academic misconduct has occurred, we would recommend that you admit this early on in the proceedings so that the Panel can focus on advising you of the consequences and on how you can avoid it in the future.

 Your friend/family member/Students’ Union officer is there to provide you with support and should not normally address the Panel directly.
 However, they may consult with you and you can ask for “time out” (either inside or outside of the meeting room) to discuss any relevant matters.
 For example they may wish to remind you of something you had forgotten to say.

 You may be informed of the possible outcome of the hearing during the meeting.
 However, the Panel are required to consider and evaluate both the evidence and your comments fully before coming to a decision and this may require further deliberations outside of the hearing.

 The Conduct and Appeals Unit will formally advise you of the outcome by letter and by email to your University email account; this will normally be sent within 7 working days of the hearing.

 The letter will confirm whether or not the Panel found the case proven and if so it will clearly state the penalty to be imposed and may also contain further advice where appropriate.

-The penalty applied will be in line with the University's policy on Academic Misconduct Penalties found on page 9 in the Regulations and Procedure for Academic Misconduct.
+The penalty applied will be in line with the University's policy on Academic Misconduct Penalties found on pages 9-11 in the Regulations and Procedure for Academic Misconduct.